biswajit287/question_asker_bm/README.md

+question_asker_bm
-This library can be used to create a multiple choice question wizard CLI in dart To use this library--
+This library can be used to create a multiple choice and yes/no type question wizard CLI in dart

-    #import the library in your project
-    #Create an object of Promter class
+Usage
+Import the package
+To use this plugin, follow the plugin installation instructions.

+Use the Library
+Add the following import to your Dart code:

+import 'package:question_asker_bm/question_asker_bm.dart';
+Instantiate Promter() with the scopes you want:

+final promter = new Promter();

+List of Methods you can use:
+    1. askMultiple(question,options)
+        => First argument is the question to ask
+        => Second argument is the list of answers(options) for the given question
+        Note: This function returns the option selected by the user

+    2. askBinary(question)
-    #Use the aksMultiple and askBinary function to ask a question
+        => Takes an argument as the question to ask

-    #example code with explanation:
+        Note: This function return either TRUE or FALSE based on the value selected by the user.
+                a) This returns true if user type y or yes
+                b) This returns flase if user type f or false

+You can now use the Promter class to use the methods in your Dart code, e.g.

 void main()
         {
             //craete a list of Options for a given question final options = [new Option('I like Green', '##00ff00'),